educredentials/cli-vc-wallet/README.md

 - [ ] Move `issuer_state` from Credential Request to Authorization Request.
 - [ ] Make `issuer_state` required *when it is in the offer*.
-- [x] Move KEYPAIR and DIDKEY to commandline arguments - implemented via the `proof` command which accepts these as arguments or via stdin
 - [ ] Have `issuer-metadata` try several URLS and pick the first one that resolves rather than only .well-known/openid-credential-issuer

 ## Design goals and principles